veche.net

 About

-I am currently a student enrolled at the University of Chicago, studying Slavic Languages and Computer Science.
+I am a web and software developer living in Maryland, just outside Washington, DC.
+I studied Slavic Linguistics and Computer Science at the University of Chicago.
 Languages and linguistics have long been a passion of mine, as can be seen in the materials here on this site.
-I speak English and Russian, have extensively studied Spanish and Modern Hebrew, and have also had some formal training in Georgian.
-From a more linguistics-oriented perspective, my main interests lie in Slavic, Semitic, Uralic, and Paleo-Siberian languages.
+I speak English and Russian, have extensively studied Spanish, Modern Hebrew, and Serbo-Croatian, and have also had some formal training in Georgian.
+From a more linguistics-oriented perspective, my main interests lie in the Slavic, Semitic, Uralic, and Paleo-Siberian languages.

 Veche.net is my personal site, first launched (albeit at a different domain) back in 2006.
 It is named for the historical Novgorod Veche, a quirky, unique, and quasi-democratic legislative body that governed the entirety of the Novgorodian Lands during their independence in the Middle Ages.